Swannbm/django-app-parameter/README.md

 </head>
 ```

-A to make a parameter global, you only need to check is_global in admin.
+To make a parameter global, you only need to check is_global in admin.

 ### Bulk load parameter with management command